 DR OLIVER SKIBBE / SCIENCE PHOTO LIBRARY DR OLIVER SKIBBE / SCIENCE PHOTO LIBRARY

 Lacrymaria protozoan.
-Light microscopy footage of the ciliate protozoan Lacrymaria olor (the 'swan') extending its long neck while hunting for its prey.
-Lacrymaria can not see its prey, but toxicysts are fired when chemoreceptors detect that a target has been hit.
+Light microscopy footage of the ciliate protozoan Lacrymaria olor (the 'swan') extending its long neck while hunting for a Cyclidium protozoan.
+Lacrymaria cannot see its prey, but toxicysts are fired when chemoreceptors detect that a target has been hit.
 Lacrymaria olor measures about 60 micrometres across when contracted, but can reach a length of 700 micrometres when extended.
 It is found in ponds, lakes and streams throughout much of the world.
+Here, its Cyclidium prey (at bottom in the second half of the clip) senses water movement with its cilia and escapes.
 Filmed in a sample of pond water from Berlin, Germany.
-See K005/2246 for cropped version.
+See K005/2249 for cropped version.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.